LummiGIS/MultiVolumes/README.md

 # MultiVolumes
 See MultiVolume10 for an ArcGIS 10x Toolbox tool (3d Analyst Required).

-See Multivolumes for an ArcGIS Pro Toolbox tool (3d Analyst Required) See MultiVolumesFOSS4G for a platform independent script (license level independent if copied to a Python window in QGIS or ArcGIS Pro).
+See Multivolumes for an ArcGIS Pro Toolbox tool (3d Analyst Required).

+See MultiVolumesFOSS4G for a platform independent script (license level independent if copied to a Python window in QGIS or ArcGIS Pro).

 Tested on Windows 10.